Best September Destinations for Fall Foliage, Camping, and Scenery!

 Sedona is one of the most beautiful places we’ve ever been to!
 Truly we loved every second of the two days we spent there.
 (It was just one stop on a bigger road trip!)

 Aside from just hiking, Sedona has an overall wellness vibe.
-When you travel there you’ll hear a lot about the ‘vortex’ effect and it’s healing powers?
-When we hiked I definitely felt rejuvenated and at peace but that was probably in combination with the incredible views!
+When you travel there you’ll hear a lot about the ‘vortex’ effect and its healing powers?
+When we hiked we definitely felt rejuvenated and at peace but that was probably in combination with the incredible views!

-The vortex’s effect of the region is linked to magnetism and high concentrations of iron oxide, (what makes everything red in the region) and quartz in the region.
-Magnetism has long been used in spa treatments and called bio-magnetic therapy.
-I’m not a believer in mysticism but I do think that scientifically there is a big reason why it’s so relaxing and rejuvenating here!
+The vortex’s effect on the region is linked to magnetism and high concentrations of iron oxide, (what makes everything red in the region) and quartz in the region.
+Magnetism has long been used in spa treatments and is called bio-magnetic therapy.
+We’re not believers in mysticism but do think that scientifically there is a big reason why it’s so relaxing and rejuvenating here!

 As far as other things to do besides a spa day, Sedona has incredible hiking trails that are amazing in the fall!
 Click here for our guide to finding this hidden cave in Soldier’s Pass!
 Other amazing hiking trails include Devil’s Bridge Trail and Courthouse Rock!